Stone Age artefacts reveal secrets of Britain’s lost Atlantis

 Archaeologists are beginning to reveal the secrets of a vanished prehistoric land which now lies at the bottom of the North Sea.

-Using special dredges, scientists have just brought to the surface a hundred flint artefacts made by Stone Age humans between 15,000 and 8000 years ago.
+Using special dredges, scientists have just brought to the surface 100 flint artefacts made by Stone Age humans between 15,000 and 8,000 years ago.

-The sites - 12 to 15 miles off the Norfolk coast - are now expected to yield hundreds more artefacts which will begin to reveal how the peoples of that doomed land lived.
+The sites – 12 to 15 miles off the Norfolk coast – are expected to yield hundreds more artefacts which will begin to reveal how the people of the lost land lived.

-It’s thought that their economy revolved around hunting red deer and wild boar - and harvesting shellfish.
-Parts of the bottom of the North Sea are of huge archaeological importance - because they have been relatively untouched by humans since they sank beneath the waves between 10,000 and 7,500 years ago.
+It is thought their economy revolved around hunting red deer and wild boar and harvesting shellfish.
+Parts of the bottom of the North Sea are of huge archaeological importance because they have been relatively untouched by humans since they were inundated between 10,000 and 7,500 years ago.

 On land, Neolithic, Bronze Age, Iron Age, Roman, medieval and modern settlements, roads, forestry activity and agriculture have destroyed huge quantities of early human archaeology.

-In Britain 99 per cent of human occupation (in chronological terms) predates Neolithic and later settlement and agriculture - and it’s that 99 per cent which has been partly obliterated by the more recent 1 per cent of human pre-history and history.
+In Britain 99 per cent of the period of human occupation predates Neolithic and later settlement and agriculture.
+That 99 per cent has been partly obliterated by the more recent 1 per cent of human prehistory and history.

-But at the bottom of the North Sea, post-Stone-Age human impact has been much less – and, as a result, some Stone Age hunter-gatherer ‘landscapes’ have survived largely intact on the seabed.
+But at the bottom of the North Sea, post-Stone-Age human impact is much reduced, and as a result some Stone Age hunter-gatherer “landscapes” have survived largely intact on the seabed.

 “Our investigations at the bottom of the North Sea have the potential to transform our understanding of Stone Age culture in and around what is now Britain and the near continent,” said the North Sea archaeological investigation’s leader, Professor Vince Gaffney of the University of Bradford’s Submerged Landscapes Centre.

-During that period, an average of 50 square miles of land was lost every year - sometimes much more.
-And, as sea levels rose, the Stone Age population - living mainly by the coast and thus at elevations ever closer to sea level - became increasingly vulnerable to seasonal flooding.
+During that period, an average of 50 square miles of land were lost every year – sometimes much more.
+As sea levels rose, the Stone Age population, who lived mainly by the coast and thus at elevations ever-closer to sea level, became increasingly vulnerable to seasonal flooding.

 As hunting grounds were swallowed up by the sea, successive generations of the area’s inhabitants must have been driven from their traditional lands.